VHDPlus/vhdplus-website/docs/community/spectrum.md

 ## Conclusion

-This is one example of a cool usefull project with an LED matrix.
+This is one example of a cool useful project with an LED matrix.
 Here are some more:<br/>
 1. [Text/Image displayer](community/matrix.md)<br/>
 2. [Clock with timer](https://github.com/leonbeier/Matrix-Clock)<br/>
 3. [Custom text displayer](https://github.com/HendrikMennen/vhdplus-tests/tree/master/SerialMatrix)